Nevenall/ghosting-the-edge/docs/devlog.md

 wow, so long ago.
 It is time to abandon the native spell checker? there must be a better one by now :) retext spell might be the easiest way to go

+## 1.30.2023, danb

+I think I see now how to format some toc contents.